Tur[k]ingBench: A Challenge Benchmark for Web Agents: : Benchmarking Web Agents via Multi-Modal Turking Tasks

-We propose the development of \datasetName.
-The first purpose of this benchmark is to serve as a standardized \emph{evaluation} of model generalizability.
-In addition to supporting evaluation, a subset of this data can streamline model design and development.
+We discuss the development of \datasetName{}.
+The primary purpose of this benchmark is to provide a standardized \emph{evaluation} for web-based agents.
+Additionally, a subset of this data can facilitate model design and development.

+The overall development has undergone several rounds of meticulous engineering, led by multiple students, and has taken over a year of dedicated effort to ensure smooth functionality.